rahulmkhj/nogms/readme.md

 _The ultimate goal is to make the project usable for as many NOGs as possible._

-Checkout project wiki for [planned features](https://github.com/rahulmkhj/nogms/wiki/Planned-Features-List)
+Checkout project wiki for [planned features](https://github.com/rahulmkhj/nogms/wiki/Planned-Features-List) and [Screenshots](https://github.com/rahulmkhj/nogms/wiki/Screenshots) see how the UI looks like.

 I also maintain a [supporters page](https://github.com/rahulmkhj/nogms/wiki/Supporters) to credit those who have contributed to the project.